-Discover Which Laws and Frameworks Touch AI in Healthcare
+Discover Which Laws, Standards & Frameworks Touch AI in Healthcare

-Below is a clear breakdown of the key laws and frameworks influencing AI in healthcare.
-You’ll see what each covers, how strict it is, and why it matters for anyone building or deploying AI in this space.
+Below is a clear breakdown of the key laws, standards, frameworks, guidance, and assurance models influencing AI in healthcare.
+You’ll see what each covers, whether it is binding or voluntary, and how it affects teams building or deploying healthcare AI.

 HIPAA (USA)